scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 export default App;
 {{< /highlight >}}

 That's it for the data fetching with a custom hook.
 The hook itself doesn't know anything about the API.
-It receives all parameters from the outside and only manages necessary states such as the data, loading and error state.
+It receives all of its parameters from the outside and only manages necessary states such as the data, loading and error state.
 It executes the request and returns the data to the component using it as custom data fetching hook.

 {{% chapter_header "Reducer Hook for Data Fetching" "react-hooks-reducer-hook" %}}